Persistent homology for functionals: Introduction

 \subsection{Outline}

-In \cref{s:persistence} we recall the foundations of persistence theory where, for us, the persistent homology of a sublevel set filtration is the key example.
+In \cref{s:persistence} we recall the foundations of persistence theory, considering the persistent homology of a sublevel set filtration as the key example.
 We present a persistence-theoretic point of view on Morse inequalities in \cref{s:inequalities}.
 It generalizes both their versions in the smooth and compact setting as well as the one used in functional topology.
-The core of this work is presented in \cref{s:connectivity}, where we define two natural notions of local-connectivity for a sublevel set filtration and show under what circumstances they imply q-tameness for its associated persistence module.
-We close in \cref{s:surfaces} with a historical overview of Morse--Tompkins' use of functional topology in minimal surface theory, and explore its relation to our results. \cref{s:vietoris} contains a brief discussion on the definitions of Vietoris and \v{C}ech homology and a comparison between them based on Dowker's Theorem.
+The main result of the present work is presented in \cref{s:connectivity}, where we define two natural notions of local-connectivity for a sublevel set filtration and show under what circumstances they imply q-tameness of its associated persistence module.
+We close in \cref{s:surfaces} with a historical overview of Morse--Tompkins' application of functional topology to minimal surface theory, and we explore its relation to our results. \cref{s:vietoris} contains a brief discussion on the definitions of Vietoris and \v{C}ech homology and their equivalence for compact metric spaces.